 Chronic Pain is another application for neurofeedback, where studies have demonstrated its efficacy.

 Subjectively, PD sufferers find neurofeedback training calming, reassuring and report an improved sense of feeling being part of their body.

-With neurofeedback, we can train white matter tracts.
-In healthy patients, this growth was faster than the rate of neurodegeneration in PD.
-Research has yet to confirm that this works for PD specifically.
-Encouraging neuroplasticity, particularly when faced with neurodegeneration, would seem a worthwhile endeavour.
+Neurofeedback can positively affect white matter growth.
+In healthy patients, this growth was faster than the rate of neurodegeneration in neurodegenerative conditions.
+Research has yet to confirm that this works for these conditions specifically.

 A study with sufferers of Huntington’s Disease, another neurodegenerative condition, showed that cognitive and motor skills improved and that these changes related to improved functional connectivity in key brain regions, again a conclusion that neuroplasticity can be induced despite the presence of neurodegeneration.